WeisongZhao/PANELM/README.md

 </p>

 <br>
-Pixel-level ANalysis of Error Locations (or resolution) with Matlab is distributed as accompanying software for manuscript:
-<b>[Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, Nature Methods, X, XXX-XXX (2022)](https://www.nature.com/nmeth/)</b>.
+Pixel-level ANalysis of Error Locations (or resolution) with Matlab is distributed as accompanying software for manuscript: [Weisong Zhao et al. PANEL: quantitatively mapping reconstruction errors at super-resolution scale by rolling Fourier ring correlation, Nature Methods, X, XXX-XXX (2022)](https://www.nature.com/nmeth/).
 Please cite PANEL in your publications, if it helps your research.
 <br>
 <br>
 <br>